MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 be picked up by another instance. **For effective duplicate suppression with instances**, one must **deploy two layers of subscribers**.
-Use a **first layer of subscribers (shovels)** with duplicate suppression turned off and output with *post_exchangeSplit*, which route notification with the same checksum to the same member of a **second layer of subscribers (winnow) whose duplicate suppression caches are active.**
+Use a **first layer of subscribers (shovels)** with duplicate suppression turned off and output with *post_exchangeSplit*, which route notification with the same path to the same member of a **second layer of subscribers (winnow) whose duplicate suppression caches are active.**